-The Department’s curriculum is designed to reflect these essential aspects of philosophy.
-The Department captures both historical traditions and contemporary research in philosophy by offering both an historical sequence and a variety of subfield and specialized-subfield courses.
-The eight historical courses cover the main periods of Western philosophy from ancient to contemporary times, and the subfield courses consider problems in epistemology, logic, ethics, aesthetics and political theory.
+The Department’s curriculum is designed to reflect these essential historical-developmental aspects of philosophy.
+The Department captures both historical traditions and contemporary research in philosophy by offering both a historical sequence and a variety of subfield and specialized-subfield courses.
+The eight historical courses cover the main periods of Western philosophy from ancient to contemporary times, and the subfield courses consider problems in epistemology, logic, ethics, aesthetics, and political theory.
 Specialized subfield courses address basic issues in the study of law, language, literature, healthcare and the environment.
 Through such courses, the Department intends to demonstrate the crucial relevance of philosophy to modern times and, more specifically, to the mission of a liberal arts education.
 The Department encourages and supports interdisciplinary work both within individual courses and while fulfilling major and minor requirements.
 The requirements for a major are designed to accommodate a double-major declared within the first two years, and the minor requirements allow a student to choose courses that establish strong interdisciplinary ties to a student’s major course of study.